 Art Study in Spanish / Spanish Art Vocabulary

-A large vocabulary is essential when learning or teaching Spanish.
+A large vocabulary is essential when learning Spanish.
 One of the most engaging ways to grow your word bank is by describing an artwork in Spanish.
 But how does that help your brain remember vocabulary?

 Why Describing Art in Spanish Works